cdev-framework/cdev-website/content/docs/tutorials/links.md

 - Tags (Multi-select)
 - Status (Multi-select)

-Also note that you will need the `Database` id.
+Also note that you will need the `Database id`.
 When on the `Database` page, this can be found by looking at the url of the page.
-The `Database` id will be the sequence of characters before the `?`.
-In the example image, our `Database` id is: 5416acb700044512a5d02e9cea7dfb93.
+The `Database id` will be the sequence of characters before the `?`.
+In the example image, our `Database id` is: 5416acb700044512a5d02e9cea7dfb93.
 {{<tutorial_image>}}
 /images/link_bot_tutorial/notion_create_table.png
 {{</tutorial_image>}}